best-of-lists/best-of-generator/README.md

 - `configurations` (optional): Can be used to overwrite the default configuration of the best-of list.
 More information in the [configuration section](#configuration).
 - `categories` (required): All used categories should be listed here with at least a descriptive title.
 More information in the [categories section](#categories).
 - `labels` (optional): Used labels can be added here to extend the label with additional aspects (e.g. URL, image, description).
 More information in the [labels section](#labels).
-- `projects` (required): All projects should be shown in the generated markdown page should be listed here.
-Should contain at least one project.
+- `projects` (required): All projects that are supposed to be shown in the generated markdown page should be listed here.
 More information in the [projects section](#projects).

 The following `yaml` shows a small example: